 - The message will appear in the inbox for a short while.
 When the Mac sees it, it will move it to the spam mailbox and it will disappear from the inbox on the iPhone. - The iPhone supports push e-mail, which lets it see new messages instantly.
 If you receive a lot of spam, you may prefer to turn off the push feature.
-That will give the Mac a chance to filter the messages before you see them on the iPhone. - If you mark a message as read on the iPhone before the Mac sees it, the Mac will not apply its rules (such as SpamSieve) to the message.
+That will give the Mac a chance to filter the messages before you see them on the iPhone.
+You may also want to adjust your iPhone's notifications settings 47 so that it doesn't show banners or play sounds when new e-mails arrive. - If you mark a message as read on the iPhone before the Mac sees it, the Mac will not apply its rules (such as SpamSieve) to the message.